 15. Set clear targets (e.g. To reduce the number and severity of physical attacks on staff. )

-16. Taken basic violence prevention measures, like ensuring a clean, tidy, well ventilated, low noise level working environment, safe working procedures and practices and realistic work demands.
+16. Taken basic violence prevention measures, like installing access controls, ensuring a clean, tidy, well ventilated, low noise level working environment, safe working procedures and work practices and realistic work demands.

 17. Ensured that access to a quick and effective mechanism for resolving disputes/ differences and complaints is readily available for employees and members of the public.